6 Ways To Help Serve Healthy Kids Lunches

 When it comes to meals that include a sauce, including a range of vegetables becomes even more stress-free!
 If your kids won’t touch pasta with carrots, celery, spinach or yes, even garlic chunks you’re not alone!
 But what if you were to combine all of those (yes all!) with your store bought pasta sauce and blend away?
 Your end result is a delicious, hearty and vitamin-rich sauce that they won’t think twice about.

-Other meals like chilli or mild curries are other ways to create a ton of flavour while ensuring the kids are getting their share of essential vegetables.
+Other meals like chili or mild curries are other ways to create a ton of flavour while ensuring the kids are getting their share of essential vegetables.
 Also, consider a vegetable enriched cheese sauce for your next macaroni and cheese!

 4. Keep the Introductions Going